New COVID-19 testing options available by appointment only.*

 How are patients notified if their appointments are canceled?

-When an appointment is canceled because a site is closed unexpectedly, patients with scheduled appointments will receive a phone call to inform them about the cancelation and help them to reschedule.
+When an appointment is canceled because a site is closed unexpectedly, patients with scheduled appointments will receive a phone call to inform them about the cancellation and help them to reschedule.